LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Rivendell_Warrior.md

 # Rivendell Warriors

-Rivendell Warrior are the protectors of the elven valley Rivendell, waiting for the moment when they will ride out in glory one last time to rid Middle-Earth of all evil.
+Rivendell Warriors are the protectors of the elven valley Rivendell, waiting for the moment when they will ride out in glory one last time to rid Middle-Earth of all evil.

 ## Spawning